What is Bitcoin? How does Bitcoin work?

 - A classified service where you can find a vendor who can help you trade bitcoins for cash.
 Resources: The definitive website is LocalBitcoins.

-- you may sell a product or service for bitcoins.
+- you may sell a product or service for this crypto currency.
 Resources: Sites like Purse.

 Caution!
-Bitcoin is notorious for scams, therefore before using any service search for reviews from previous customers or posts your queries on the Bitcoin forum.
+This crypto currency is notorious for scams, therefore before using any service search for reviews from previous customers or posts your queries on the Bitcoin forum.

 There are advantages and disadvantages as well.
 Different experts have different views on Bitcoin. we will discuss more these in our next blog.